-As described in this post, Pelion is a mountainous area in the south east part of the Thessaly region of Greece (Thessaly being in Central Greece).
+As described in my post about the Villages of Pelion, it’s a mountainous area in the south east part of the Thessaly region of mainland Greece (Thessaly being in Central Greece).
 In mythology, Mount Pelion was home to the Centaurs – those mythical half man/half horse creatures.

 One of the many activities it’s possible to do in Pelion is to go hiking.
 I’m not particularly active, I’ll be honest – but I do like a good walk now and again.
-I was chuffed, therefore, when members of Travel Bloggers Greece were afforded the opportunity to go hiking in Pelion when we visited the region, our trip organised by the company Spyrou Philoxenia (no, we didn’t see any Centaurs on our trek).
+I was chuffed, therefore, when afforded the opportunity to go hiking in Pelion with Trekking Hellas.

 Trekking Hellas specialises in organising outdoor holidays around Greece and her islands, and the weekend we went to Mount Pelion, two guides joined us for a ‘brief’ hike from our hotel – the Aglaida Apartments – approx. 3km from the traditional mountainous village of Tsagarada.